glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 _Figure 8: Player input component_

-## Scripting the Input System
+## Scripting the Input Actions

-To gain hands-on control of _GameObjects_ in Unity, you need to do some [scripting](./supplimentary/scripting.md).
+To gain real control of _GameObjects_ in Unity, you need to do some [scripting](./supplimentary/scripting.md).
 Hence, you need to create a script to take control of the ball.

 Create a new script using the _add component_ button on the Ball object and call the script "myBall".
 Open the script by double clicking on the script in the assets folder.
 It should load in Visual Studio Code.